-If you live in a state that has freezing temperatures in the winter and sweltering heat in the summer, you don’t want to be stuck in an old house with no insulation.
+If you live in a state with freezing temperatures in the winter and sweltering heat in the summer, you don’t want to be stuck in an old house with no insulation.

-Michigan, and portions of the mid-west and east coast, can have a fluctuation of temperatures in just a week or in some cases just a day.
-When you’re living in an older home – built in the early 1900s to 1950s – in many cases there is very little or nothing in the attic, walls, or crawl space for insulation.
+Michigan, and portions of the mid-west and east coast, can have a fluctuation of temperatures in just a week or, in some cases, only a day.
+When you’re living in an older home – built in the early 1900s to 1950s – in many cases, there is very little or nothing in the attic, walls, or crawl space for insulation.

 So how do you insulate an old house?

-RetroFoam of Michigan has more than 15 years of experience insulating homes, and the best return on investment we see are from these older homes with no insulation.
-Adding an air barrier to an old house won’t just make it more comfortable, it will save you money on your monthly energy bills.
+RetroFoam of Michigan has more than 17 years of experience insulating homes, and the best return on investment we see are from these older homes with no insulation.
+Adding an air seal to an old house won’t just make it more comfortable, it will save you money on your monthly energy bills.

-In our continued efforts to educate homeowners, let’s take a look at how to insulate an old house.
+In our continued efforts to educate homeowners, let’s take a look at how to insulate an old house with foam insulation.